Things That Are Important* To Me In Painting, A Manifesto by Anne-Louise Ewen

 Aim to proceed with a devil-may-care work ethic.
-Cheerful and reckless.
-Painting is an active investigation.
-Invent processes and re-discover painting for myself all the time.
-Figure it out as I go in a leap of faith, expecting to arrive at something I find personally and intimately beautiful.
+Cheerful and reckless, painting is an active investigation.
+I must invent processes and re-discover painting for myself all the time, figuring it out as I go in a leap of faith, expecting to arrive at something I find personally and intimately beautiful.

-Aim for nothing less than to create things that transcend oppression, violence, hate, ignorance, and existential ennui.
-Do it in my own way.
-If it works on me, it might work on other people.
-Art’s highest good is as an outpost and a trigger of freedom and happiness.
+Art is transcendent.
+Art’s highest good is as an outpost of freedom and happiness.
 I’m interested in art that makes me feel in love with the world.
-Artists have the ability and responsibility to restore humanity to humanity through what we do.
+Artists have the ability and responsibility to nurture, challenge, and restore humanity to our best selves.
 Some have said that looking at my work makes them feel more free and I’d like to keep making that happen.

 For me it is more about the music than the lyrics.
-In other words, though there are recognizable objects in my paintings subject matter (the “lyrics”) is not what primarily motivates me.
+There are recognizable objects in my paintings, but the subject matter (the “lyrics”) is not what primarily motivates me.

 I want to be careful with the word “important."
 It’s common to hear a critic or curator use the word “important” to describe an artist or a work of art when what they really seem to mean is influence, popularity, or price.
 The arts are important to the survival of humanity, and they are so in spite of the art world’s obsession with status, money, and power -- not because of it.
 What the world needs more of is cultural offerings which inspire and strengthen humanity's more virtuous qualities like empathy, sensitivity to beauty, and love of life.